United States

 After our fun weekend in Glenwood Springs, we drove to my parent’s house in South Denver.
 It was both comforting and a bit strange to come somewhere so familiar.
 I could tell the first few days the kids felt really out of place.
 So many things were so familiar and yet they didn’t have any of their own space or much of their stuff.
 The first few days were a bit rough emotionally for all of us.

-and with their workbooks), tons of reading (thank goodness our old library card still worked!), and writing at least three times per week.
+However, I feel like we are settling in.
+We started homeschooling.
+I’m doing Eureka math (mostly on Zearn.com and with their workbooks), tons of reading (thank goodness our old library card still worked!), and writing at least three times per week.

 Last week, we went to a couple of museums, the Denver Museum of Nature and Science and the Denver Children’s Museum.
 My kids and I loved both!
 We saw actual mummies at the Science museum, which was super cool!
 And we also loved the Imax on Pandas.

-2 of the boys in a play boat
+2 of my boys in a boat.

 Soon we will add more online learning apps through Kids Online Academy.
 I’m excited for my kids to try some of these to supplement what we are already doing.
 They will be doing Science, Reading, typing, etc.